Xilinx/Vitis-AI/Vitis-AI-Profiler/README.md

       ```
     -	Installing vaitrace
         1. Install vitis-ai-runtime package, vaitrace will be installed into /usr/bin/xlnx/vaitrace
-        2. Create a symbolic link for vaitrace for ease of use
+        2. Create a symbolic link of vaitrace.py for ease of use
         ```bash
             # ln -s /usr/bin/xlnx/vaitrace/vaitrace.py /usr/bin/vaitrace
         ```